Tmate6/NewFolderFile/README.md

 This app uses AppleScript to locate you current selected folder, check if its empty, and convert it to a file.
 This works with any filename, or extension - except dotfiles.
 Apple doesn't like those.

 ## Installation
-1. Download the app
+1. Download the app from the [releases](https://github.com/Tmate6/NewFolderFile/releases/tag/1.2) page.
-2. Drag it to you Applications folder
+2. Drag it into your Applications folder
 3. When opening, a popup will tell you its from an unidentified developer.
 To bypass this, go to

      `Settings -> Privacy & Security -> Click "Open Anyway"`